The Wood Wenches Celebrate Lighter Bodies

 Wood Wenches Help Fuel the Local Economy

 We're contributing to the local economy by meeting an essential human need for warmth — selling firewood from deadfall at Lone Bobcat Woods.
-In the past month we've cut and split large and small dead down oak trees (yes, we're leaving plenty for habitat and food for … [Read more...]
+In the past month we've cut and split large and small dead down oak trees (yes, we're leaving plenty for habitat and food for the … [Read more...]

 Hot August News